poldelgado/PoliceSignUp/README.md

 - go to /initialize/adminuser in your browser to create test users and groups (only works from localhost)

-- You can log using ssn = "1234" and password = "password" to explore de system
+- You can log using ssn = "1234" and password = "password" to explore the system